-Last Saturday, I had the privilege of working with the RunTex ATX TRAINING groups and providing some information about avoiding injuries as they work toward their inspiring goals.
-More specifically, I taught about hip muscles weaknesses that are predisposing factors to many back, hip, and knee injuries I treat in the clinic.
+Last Saturday, I had the privilege of working with the RunTex ATX TRAINING group.
+I wanted to help these runners with information about injury prevention that can help them as they work toward their inspiring goals.
+More specifically, I taught about hip muscle weaknesses that are predisposing factors to many back, hip, and knee injuries I treat in my Austin-area physiotherapy clinic.
 We covered:

 - How specific Hip muscle weakness can lead to different types of injuries